Preferred Wiring Methods for Optical Encoders

-Keep Cable lengths as short as possible
+Keep cable lengths as short as possible

-The longer the cable length the more likely it is to act as an antenna and pick up unwanted noise.
+The longer the cable length, the more likely it is to act as an antenna and pick up unwanted noise.
 Keeping the lengths short reduces the possibility of this.

 Keep the number of terminations to a minimum

-Don’t wire in daisy chain fashion.
+Don’t wire in daisy chain fashion

 This will most commonly apply to the power supply rails, but is good practice overall.
 Instead of wiring through a device, wire from the source (Fig 1).
 This reduces voltage drop across system components, and is a more reliable wiring method, as fewer items will drop out due to a wiring failure.

-Do not run signal wires parallel to power wires
+Do NOT run signal wires parallel to power wires

 A value of 120 Ohms to 1K Ohms is typical for a 5 Volt application.
-In most instances noise has a very low current component.
+In most instances, noise has a very low current component.
 This means it will not have as much voltage (which equates to signal) through a low impedance or resistance.
 Since the line driver in the encoder is made to supply current, any noise loaded with a low resistance will disappear, but the line driver will still be able to deliver signal.
-In Differential applications, this resistor should go between the desired channel and it’s complement, I.E. A and A’.
+In differential applications, this resistor should go between the desired channel and its complement, i.e. A and A’.
 For single ended applications, this resistor should go between the desired channel and ground.

 Use an encoder with differential outputs

-Differential outputs greatly increases the ability of a system to handle noise.
+Differential outputs greatly increase the ability of a system to handle noise.
 As opposed to one signal wire and one ground wire, differential outputs provide two signal wires with exactly opposite signals on each wire.
 Any noise coupled into the system is common mode, or the same on both wires.
-Since a differential system is set up to look at only signals with exactly opposite voltage potentials, the noise component is rejected.
+Since a differential system is set up to look only at signals with exactly opposite voltage potentials, the noise component is rejected.
 In a single ended system, the noise is indistinguishable from the real signal and cannot be rejected.
 (Fig 2.)

-Make sure the power supply to the encoder is not creating noise.
+Make sure the power supply to the encoder is NOT creating noise

-Low quality power supplies, can pass enough 60 Hz ripple, or switching noise to cause problems.
+Low quality power supplies can pass enough 60 Hz ripple, or switching noise, to cause problems.
 If this is the case the use of filter capacitors at the power supply may help.
-The specification for QDI Encoders is 2% ripple.
+The specification for QDI encoders is 2% ripple.

-Ground the drain wire.
+Ground the drain wire